Veriqloud/ubqc_squidasm/README.md

 - $\texttt{- l}$ for enabling the logging, most logs are disabled by default.
 - $\texttt{- c \{ CIRCUIT \} }$ for choosing a circuit from circuits_qasm.py.
 Note that enumeration starts from zero.
 - $\texttt{- d}$ to enable or disable the drawing of the circuit
 - $\texttt{- i \{ GATES \} }$ for choosing input gates that are applied onto the input qubits independently from the chosen circuit.
-Seperation: Comma
+Seperation: Comma.
+Choose between I,X,Y,Z,H,K,T,rot_X,rot_Z,rot_Y.
+Example Syntax (3 qubits): -i X,Z,I
 - $\texttt{- o \{ GATES \} }$ for choosing output gates that are applied onto the output qubits independently from the chosen circuit.
-Seperation: Comma
+Seperation: Comma.
+Choose between I,X,Y,Z,H,K,T,rot_X,rot_Z,rot_Y.
+Example Syntax (3 qubits): -i X,Z,I
 - $\texttt{- h}$ for help

 ## 4. Changes from the old protocol